-For the financial year ended 31 December 2021, there was a turnaround from the loss to profit.
-The economic outlook for the year ahead will continue to be challenging by keen competition, the outbreak and spreading of the COVID-19 and the United States and China tension.
+The economic outlook for the year ahead will continue to be challenging by keen competition and the global unfavourable economic environment.
 Faced with the challenging economy, the Group will diversify its businesses, explore sales opportunities, raise production efficiency and strengthen the cost control measures in order to sustain its businesses.
-In addition, the Group has obtained the approval from the Government of the HKSAR for revitalization of Kader Building.
-The whole processes are expected to be completed by the end of 2022.
-The revitalization of Kader Building will enhance the Group's source of revenue and profitability.
+With the completion of the revitalization of Kader Building in 2023, it is expected that the Group's source of revenue and profitability will be enhanced.

-By order of the Board Kenneth Ting Woo-shou Managing Director
+By order of the Board

+Kenneth Ting Woo-shou

+Managing Director

-Hong Kong, 30 March 2022
+Hong Kong, 30 March 2023